nativedigsol/necl/README.md

         matchLabels {
             app = "nginx"
         }
-        // This matchLabels section can also be written as the "labels" one.
     }
     template {
         metadata {
             labels {
                 app = "nginx"
             }
-            // These labels section can also be written as the one above...
-You got the point }
+        }
         spec {
             containers {
-                // These containers step can be written as 2 types: nginx {
+                nginx {
                     image = "nginx:1.14.2"
                     ports {
                         containerPort = 80
                     }
                 }
-                // Or:
-                {
-                    name = "nginx"
-                    image = "nginx:1.14.2"
-                    ports {
-                        containerPort = 80
             }
-                }
-                // It will only depend on how you choose to interpret it on your application
-                // The first example will be accessed as "spec.containers.nginx",
-                // whereas the second one will accessed as "spec.containers.name["nginx"]" }
         }
     }